-This is because your estate has to pay any creditors before anything is passed down.
+Your estate typically has to pay any creditors before anything is passed down to those named in your will or determined by the court.
 If you have a mortgage or credit card debt alongside other assets, the process can take time and can lead to confusion and frustration for your loved ones.

 If you die, federal student loan debt will be discharged, but private loan debt is dependent on your policy.
 If someone cosigned the loan, they may be responsible for future payments.

 If you have credit card debts and not enough assets to cover them, your survivors are not responsible for payment, according to the Consumer Federal Protection Bureau (CFPB).